 When the Jordanians took the Old City in 1948 many of the ancient buildings were destroyed.
-Since 1967 when Israel reclaimed the Old City reconstruction and excavation has been ongoing.
+Since 1967 when Israel reclaimed the Old City reconstruction and excavation have been ongoing.
 Almost the entire Quarter has some kind of archaeological treasure beneath it.
-In fact there are two or three levels buried beneath the surface and most of the buildings have documented excavation sites in the basements!
+In fact, there are two or three levels buried beneath the surface and most of the buildings have documented excavation sites in the basements!

 Jewish Quarter Landmarks

-Among the archaeological remains there is Hezekiah’s Broad Wall, a 7 meter wide wall that formed part of the ramparts in the First Temple Period (957 BC-587 BC).
+Among the archaeological remains, there is Hezekiah’s Broad Wall, a 7-meter wide wall that formed part of the ramparts in the First Temple Period (957 BC-587 BC).
 A Herodian complex of mansions from the Second Temple Period (530 BC-70 AD) has been uncovered five meters below ground level.
 Visitors can see the remains of homes that belonged to the rich and powerful of that period.
-The Hurvah Synagogue was originally built in the 1700s but was repeatedly destroyed over the years.
-In the 2000s the Hurveh Synagogue was restored to the way it appeared before its last destruction in 1948.
-A complex of four Sepharadi Synagogues have also been rebuilt.

 Additional attractions in the Jewish Quarter include the Byzantine Cardo, once the main street that ran through the city as early as 130 AD.
 This thoroughfare was flanked by columns supporting covered walkways.
 You can see the excavated Cardo and even shop in the stores that now fill the Cardo bazaar built in the 12th century by the Crusaders.
 Other Jewish Quarter attractions include the remains of the Byzantine Nea Church, a large structure that stood at the southern end of the Cardo.